YoteZip/LinuxCrackingBible/DRM/SteamDRM-Linux/defeating_steamdrm_linux.md

 # Cracking Guide

 For our walkthrough we'll be cracking SteamDRM on the native Linux version of Binding of Isaac - Rebirth.
-A native Linux copy of this game was posted by zTG on page 84 of cs.rin's official Binding of Isaac thread (thread ID `65646`).
-This game uses SteamDRM and Steamworks API for protection.
+A native Linux copy of this game was posted by zTG on page 84 of cs.rin's official Binding of Isaac thread (thread ID `65646`), or you can follow along with your own Linux SteamDRM-protected game.
+Binding of Isaac - Rebirth uses SteamDRM and Steamworks API for protection.

 1. Source Binding of Isaac - Rebirth and extract it to your workspace